pcdevil/g/README.md

 _Note_: If you prefer, you can edit the config manually to achieve the same result.

-_Note 2_: Command aliases are available in the predefined git config as [basic aliases] too without the `ng` prefix.
+_Note 2_: Command aliases are available in the predefined git config as [Angular commit aliases] too without the `ng` prefix.

 ---